 Python 3.8 (with pip)

-On Windows and macOS, you can follow the official guides to install them and enable Kubernetes in Docker.
-For Ubuntu/CentOS Linux distributions, we provide a script to install the above dependencies and prepare the environment.
-Alternatively, you may want to install WSL2 on Windows to use the script.
+On Windows and macOS, you can follow the official guides to install them.
+For Linux distributions, we provide a script to install the above dependencies and prepare the environment.
+Alternatively, You may want to install WSL2 on Windows to use the scripts.

 # run the environment preparing script. ./scripts/prepare_env.sh

 Then the package can be easily installed using pip:

 Or you can install the package from source